Hangzhou, 4th May

 8am.
 A smiling man and his chubby and quiet son pick us up at the hotel; we drive to their small village.
 The water of the rivers turns from brown to green and blue while we dive up the mountains.

-In their village live 501 persons.
+In their village live 501 people.
 Our driver has been the administrator of the village for the past 27 years, non stop.
 He turned a poor settlement into a wealthy community.
 Inventive and far-sighted, he created a tea cooperative and obtained organic certification for all the tea gardens managed by the village!
 Few years ago, Hu Jin Tao awarded he in Bejing as “quan guo lao mo” (national workers model); a recognition given to the best township manager of the whole China.

 Gabriele pretending being Hu Jin Tao with the administrator of the organic Long Jing village.